probsys/amplified-loaded-dice-roller/README.md

 ## Usage

-The following code from [examples/example.c](examples/example.c) shows how to use ALDR to sample from a distribution with given integer weights.
+The following code from [examples/example.c](examples/example.c) shows how to use ALDR to sample from a distribution defined by a list of nonnegative integer weights.

 ```c
 #include <stdlib.h>